MedTechChain/tools/README.md

 ### Project scripts

-The util scripts in the `dev-tools` folder perform operations accross the project repos and start all services:
+The util scripts in the `tools` folder perform operations accross the project repos and start all services:
 * `./all-run.sh [--light] [<SMTP_PASSWORD>]`
 * `./all-stop.sh [--clean]` (the flag cleans all volumes)
 * `./ums-be-run.sh [--light] [<SMTP_PASSWORD>]`